ARTICLE CATEGORIES

 5. Mint

 Pro-Tip!
-Mint is delicious in home grown tea blends.
+Mint is delicious in homegrown tea blends.
 Just snip some leaf tips and brew!

-Growing Herbs Indoors
+Growing Favorite Herbs Indoors

 When starting plants, whether indoors or out, it’s important to start with good, quality non-GMO heirloom seeds.
+You’ll find that heirloom herb seeds give you a wonderful variety of produce, color, and flavors you simply can’t find in the store.

 Heirloom seeds are non-GMO seeds that have all of the best qualities that you want in any plant.
 Unlike many of the genetically modified hybrids on the market today, these wonderful, fertile varieties are full of flavor and goodness that is lost in many commercial seeds and plants.

 Windows that receive full sun are the best choice for growing herbs indoors.
-At least 6 hours of sunlight is important to help your herbs flourish.
+At least 6 hours of sunlight per day is important to help your herbs flourish.
 Supplement with grow lights if your window doesn’t receive adequate sunlight for your plants.

 Using your herbs regularly will actually help them to grow!
 When you pinch them back, they will grow back fuller and give you even more wonderful herbs to use.
 As you learn how to grow herbs, you’ll find plenty of ways to use them so they’ll never go to waste when you pinch back.